google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 ## Acknowledgements

 Amanda Armstrong devised and directed tutorial development.
 Justin Braaten assisted in method implementation.
-Morgan Shelby provided text and analysis examples.
+Morgan Shelby asked the initial question that lead to the development of the dataset and subsequent tutorial.
+All contributors provided text, code and analysis examples.

 ## References